Data protection information

 § 8 No transfer of data to third countries

-A. Data protection information for visiting the website www.heagmobilo.de
+A. Data protection information for visitors to the website www.heagmobilo.de

 § 1 Collection of personal data when visiting our website, cookies

-§ 2 Other functions and offers on our website
+§ 2 Additional functions and offers on our website

 § 7 Multilingualism – Polylang